Chipdelmal/fastaSpacerHeaderParser/README.md

 Where the first argument is the folder where the data is stored, and the second folder is the path where the concatenated files will be saved.

+## Important Note

+Please make a backup copy of the data before using the script.
+Whilst this should not cause any data loss, it is highly recommended to have an extra copy to avoid any problems.

 ## Specifications

 Merge: